Ealing House History

 From the late 30's to 1946 (his death) Ealing House was the home of Percy Edward Pinkerton the translator, writer and poet.
 And from the late 40's through the 50's it was a sweet shop and tobacconists.

 The property is approximately 100 yards from the harbour area.
 However, due to the surrounding properties (some built in recent times) the cottage doesn’t now possess views of the harbour; although the hillsides to the west are clearly visible and a glimpse of the sea may be had from the balcony on good days.
 The cottage faces due south west and therefore, weather permitting, the front benefits from sunny afternoons in both summer and wintertime.
 Though its position also serves to provide considerable protection in stormy weather and its location was no doubt well considered by its builders for that very reason.

-Ealing House was given its name by Emily Hocking who hailed from Ealing (West London).
+Ealing House was named by Emily Hocking (its first owner) who hailed from Ealing (West London).